-This document is the City of Salem's Action Plan for Fiscal Year 2022 (Year 2).
-It describes the activities that the City will undertake in the next fiscal year (July 1, 2021-June 30, 2022) with Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funds.
+This document is the City of Salem's Action Plan for Fiscal Year 2023 (Year 3).
+It describes the activities Salem will undertake in the next fiscal year (July 1, 2022-June 30, 2023) with CDBG and HOME Investment Partnership (HOME) funds.
 These funds can be used for projects or programs undertaken by the City or by organizations engaged by the City.